spryker/spryker-docs/_includes/pbc/all/install-features/202212.1/install-the-product-configuration-feature.md

 ### 3) Enable controllers

-Enable controllers as follows:

-1. Register the following route provider on the Storefront:
+1. On the Storefront, register the following route provider:

 | PROVIDER                                          | NAMESPACE                                                     |
 |---------------------------------------------------|---------------------------------------------------------------|